M

 Here are a few tips to keep in mind:

 • Highlight your tech skills.
 Since you’ll be teaching online, highlighting your technical skills and savvy is a must.
-Include any experience you have with Zoom, Skype, or other web conferencing programs.
+Include any experience you have with Zoom, Teams, or other web conferencing programs.
 Even PowerPoint, Slides, or movie editing software can tie into online teaching skill sets.

 • Showcase your personality.
 Record an introduction video and put a face to the name employers and clients will be seeing.
 Creating an engaging and professional video will boost their confidence in the skills you list on your resume.

 • Mention your equipment.
 Put your employer’s and students’ minds at ease by letting them know you have the tools needed to get the job done.
 If you’re using brand-specific software (e.g., Apple), this could affect how smoothly your classes run with students on different systems.
-You’ll need to include your internet speed, as well!
+You’ll need to include your internet speed as well.

 • Include TEFL/TESOL digital badges.
 When you take a Bridge TEFL/TESOL course, you’ll not only get a certificate but also a digital badge.
 This 21st-century, clickable credential is an easy way to provide employers or potential students with more information about the objectives you had to meet to earn your certification.
-You can showcase digital badges on your resume, on your LinkedIn profile, in your email signature, and wherever else you want!
+You can showcase digital badges on your resume, on your LinkedIn profile, in your email signature, and wherever else you want.

 Check out the sample online English teaching resume below for inspiration:

-Step 5 : Ace your online job interview
+Step 5: Ace your online job interview

 Step 6: Keep growing your online teaching career

 In order to stay at the top of your game, it’s important to invest in your career.
-Stay apprised of industry developments and opportunities by joining online teaching communities and tuning in to TEFL/TESOL webinars.
-Continue your professional development by taking Micro-credential courses in targeted ELT subfields like Teaching English Pronunciation.
-You can also look into teaching a niche like IELTS exam prep.
-With just a bit of extra time and effort, you can be sure to remain competitive in this rapidly growing industry.
-Teaching English online is a great way to make money, develop new skills, and make a lasting difference in your students’ lives.
+Stay apprised of industry developments and opportunities by joining online teaching communities and tuning in to TEFL/TESOL webinars, like Bridge Expert Series, and continue your professional development by taking Micro-credential courses in targeted ELT subfields like Teaching English Pronunciation.

 Our diverse, global community of contributors includes experts in the field, Bridge course graduates, online and classroom-based teachers worldwide, and Bridge faculty and staff.